Ronin-CK/HyprQuickSnip/README.md

 # HyprQuickOcr

-A stylish, interactive OCR (Optical Character Recognition) tool for Hyprland, built with **Quickshell**.
+HyprQuickOcr is a lightweight, minimal OCR utility for Hyprland, built with Quickshell.

-It allows you to "freeze" your screen, select a region with a smooth animated overlay, and instantly copy the text within that region to your clipboard.
+Modern, minimal UI designed to feel native on Hyprland

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)